zephyrproject-rtos/zephyr/doc/development/kbuild.rst

 kernel base directory, the project directory, and the project source code directory.

-The kernel base directory is the |zos| base directory.
+The kernel base directory is the |codename| base directory.
 This directory hosts the kernel source code, the configuration options and the kernel build definitions.